minio/simdcsv/README.md

 ## Limitations

 `simdcsv` has the following limitations:
-- Optimized for AVX2 on Intel and AMD only
+- Optimized for AVX2 on Intel and AMD
 - `LazyQuotes` is not supported (fallback to `encoding/csv`)
 - Non-ASCII characters for either Comma or Comment are not supported (fallback to `encoding/csv`)

+## License

+`simdcsv` is released under the Apache License v2.0.
+You can find the complete text in the file LICENSE.

+## Contributing

+Contributions are welcome, please send PRs for any enhancements.

 ## References